 4 Alessandro Mendini, Quali cose siamo, Triennale, Milano.

-The Master’s Programme is based on a series of foundation courses that are aimed at developing the main skills of Architecture, Urban Studies, Design, Retail and Marketing.
+The Programme is based on a series of foundation courses that are aimed at developing the main skills of Architecture, Urban Studies, Design, Retail and Marketing.

 It combines traditional teaching methods with innovative forms of practice and a multidisciplinary approach, which integrates traditional visual disciplines with new digital technologies through individual study and group projects.

 The aim is to contrast the rigidity of academic tradition by introducing visions and languages closer to globally recognized creative practices and professions.
-Hence, the programme foresees a number of lectures by external and internationally acclaimed prestigious professionals.
+Hence, the Programme foresees a number of lectures by external and internationally acclaimed prestigious professionals.

-The Master has been conceived to encourage talented and enthusiastic students to face related and decisive issues, applying a wide-ranging empirical method that knowingly integrates class lessons with the practical experience of workshops and laboratories.
+ReADs has been conceived to encourage talented and enthusiastic students to face related and decisive issues, applying a wide-ranging empirical method that knowingly integrates class lessons with the practical experience of workshops and laboratories.

 Knowledge of techniques is only one end of this stimulating and engrossing journey.
-This Master searches to provide students with the possibility to better understand the growing complexity of these specific and highly professional settings.
+This Programme searches to provide students with the possibility to better understand the growing complexity of these specific and highly professional settings.

 Among the main aspects of innovation in Architecture and Contemporary Design, the issue of emerging global interest for social and commercial spaces and therefore for the quality of life of people in our cities is one of the most fascinating challenges for future generations of architects and designers, in terms relating to design and creative skills and technical and managerial professional attitudes.

-The integration of scientific cultures related to Urban Studies and the quality of Industrial Design with knowledge related to processes and research on innovation (the companies that support the Master are leaders in the realization of interior architecture, lighting, materials, surfaces, technologies) makes particularly interesting for all retail and real estate operators (service companies, retail companies, real estate companies, institutions for the management of building properties) the profile of future graduates of this Master, who will be able to face the many and changing needs emerging from international markets on the innovation of social and commercial spaces.
+The integration of scientific cultures related to Urban Studies and the quality of Industrial Design with knowledge related to processes and research on innovation (the companies that support the Programme are leaders in the realization of interior architecture, lighting, materials, surfaces, technologies) makes particularly interesting for all retail and real estate operators (service companies, retail companies, real estate companies, institutions for the management of building properties) the profile of future graduates of this Programme, who will be able to face the many and changing needs emerging from international markets on the innovation of social and commercial spaces.

-A different kind of Master
+A different kind of Postgraduate

-In the ReADs Master’s Programme the teaching unites traditional methods with ground-breaking practices: traditional technology is always deepened alongside the various forms of digital and social new media.
+In the ReADs Programme the teaching unites traditional methods with ground-breaking practices: traditional technology is always deepened alongside the various forms of digital and social new media.

-The Master employs a multidisciplinary approach that combines traditional visual disciplines with new digital technology, individual studies with group projects.
+The Programme employs a multidisciplinary approach that combines traditional visual disciplines with new digital technology, individual studies with group projects.
 Collaborations, creative workshops and real projects are developed with Italian and international companies and institutions, aimed at offering students the chance to work practically, and develop critical thinking, problem solving skills, and artistic and planning expertise.

 After acquiring the primary skill set through participation in workshops, specific expertise is built up through real projects that deal with the challenges, difficulties and potentialities found in the real world.